 1790(17th of Tammuz, 5550): Tzom Tammuz

-1857: The New York Times reported that “both Houses of Parliament were engaged in consider the Jews’ Oath and Disabilities bill.”
+1857: It was reported today that “both Houses of Parliament were engaged in consider the Jews’ Oath and Disabilities bill.”
 A motion to insert the words “on the true faith of a Christain” as is found in the current oath was rejected by a vote of 341 to 201.
 During the debate, Lord Palmerston said “that with the passage of the bill there was nothing to prevent Jews from hold the office of Lord Chancellor or Prime Minister.

-1857: The New York Times reported that "In the House of Commons, Lord Palmerston gave notice that he would a bring a bill to remodel the Parliamentary oaths - to omit the words 'on the true faith of a Christian’ and thereby to admit Jews into Parliament.
+1857: It was reported today that "In the House of Commons, Lord Palmerston gave notice that he would bring a bill to remodel the Parliamentary oaths - to omit the words 'on the true faith of a Christian’ and thereby to admit Jews into Parliament.
 Leave was given to bring in the bill."

 1864: Elias Leon Hyneman a trooper in the 5th Pennsylvania Cavalry was taken prisoner during a raid near Petersburg, VA.
 Hyneman was captured after he had given his horse to a wounded trooper whose horse had been shot out from under him and gave his boots to another wounded comrade who was barefoot.
 Hyneman ended up the hell of Andersonville where he died in January of 1865.
 It was a miserable end for man who had volunteered at the start of the war and had fought with the Army of the Potomac from 1862 through the Wilderness Campaign of 1864.